dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-data-partitioning-and-cost-allocation/index.md

 Choose the right dimension to partition logs - in this case, we can go with the namespace name.

+1. Go to Settings > Storage Management
+2. Click on "+Bucket"
+3. Create a new custom bucket for easytrade logs and choose your retention
-1. Go to Settings > Process and Contextualize > Logs
+4. Go to Settings > Process and Contextualize > Logs
-2. Add a new dynamic routing rule with a route = `k8s.namespace.name == "easytrade"`
+5. Add a new dynamic routing rule with a route = `k8s.namespace.name == "easytrade"`
-3. Add a new pipeline and in the last stage of the pipeline, add the bucket asignment rule.
+6. Add a new pipeline and in the last stage of the pipeline, add the bucket asignment rule.
-4. Fetch the logs again and check that your rule works.
+7. Fetch the logs again and check that your rule works.

 # -TO-DO